 And if you’re reading this and wondering why you haven’t received a “feelings” letter from him…no worries.
 It will come.
 That is not a myth.

-Myth 5: My Friend Squirted All Her Letters With Perfume, So I Can Too
+Myth 5: My Friend Spritzed All Her Letters With Perfume, So I Can Too

 This one is frustrating.
 Some girls totally get away with dousing their envelopes in perfume.
 Others can’t.
 One girl lovingly decorated her letter with stickers, only to have the drill sergeant make the receiving soldier do a certain number of pushups for every sticker.
 It totally depends on the drill sergeants.
 To err on the side of caution, I made my envelopes as nondescript as possible.
 White business envelopes.
-Black pen.
+Black inked addresses.
 The only “decorations” were fun stamps: hearts, flowers, etc. Something he couldn’t get blamed for.
+See this post for all my “envelope-regulation-approved-decorations.” haha

 My advice: if you are the perfumey-sticker-type, wait to send those til AFTER he tells you how the drill sergeants act during mail call.
 If his DS’s are pretty relaxed (hard to imagine, I know!) and just hand out the letters, then you should be good to go.
 But if they use mail time as an opportunity for harassment (which is semi-likely) then just keep the outside of the envelope boring and let the magic take place inside it.